-- 7.10.1 Tetbury is the second largest settlement in the District after Cirencester.
-It is also the main service centre for the south-western corner of the District, benefiting from a wide range of services, including retailing, banking, education, leisure, health and employment opportunities, combined with a good public transport service. - 7.10.2 Tetbury is considered to include the developed parts of adjacent parishes that abut, and are effectively part of, the built-up area of the town. - 7.10.3 The Gloucestershire Local Enterprise Partnership has informally indicated that Tetbury represents a good opportunity for inward investment.
-The town has a thriving town centre, supported by a supermarket to the north of the town (and a good employment base with potential for its employment role to increase.
+- 7.10.1 With a population of around 5,500, (i) Tetbury is the second largest settlement in the District after Cirencester.
+It is also the main service centre for the south-western corner of the District, benefiting from a wide range of services, including retailing, banking, education, leisure, health and employment opportunities, combined with a good public transport service. - 7.10.2 Tetbury is a Principal Settlement and (ii) is considered to include the developed parts of adjacent parishes that abut, and are effectively part of, the built-up area of the town. - 7.10.3 The Gloucestershire Local Enterprise Partnership has informally indicated that Tetbury represents a good opportunity for inward investment.
+The town has a thriving retail town (iii) centre, supported by a supermarket to the north of the town (iv) and a good employment base with potential for its employment role to increase.
 Compared with other parts of the District, it has an above-average proportion of people who are economically active.
 Evidence and public consultation has shown that there is both need and support for the development of new local employment opportunities, particularly for small-scale workspace suited to business start-up and incubation. - 7.10.4 The Council will work with the community, the development industry and partners (including the Gloucestershire Local Enterprise Partnership) to help achieve a successful scheme, which includes a hi-tech enterprise hub consisting of low-cost, small-scale, workspace units, to help business start-up and incubation. - 7.10.5 Tetbury is classed as a 'Key Centre' in the retail hierarchy for the District.
 In accordance with the Town Centre and Retailing policies of this Plan, proposals for 'Town Centre' uses that maintain the position of Tetbury as a 'Key Centre' in the District's retail hierarchy will be permitted. - 7.10.6 All housing allocations are located within the inner Source Protection Zone (SPZI) for Long Newton Public Water Abstraction.
 Development proposals within SPZI need to be designed to allow for: - avoiding deep borehole soakaways; - the restrictions on deep penetrative foundation methods, if contamination is encountered; - avoiding foul sewage discharge to groundwater; - avoiding direct discharge of hazardous substances to groundwater; - avoiding discharge of trade effluent to ground water; and - avoiding underground oil storage tanks. - 7.10.7 The 'Land adjacent to Blind Lane' housing allocation (T31B) will be accessed via Lowfield Road.
-The delivery of this allocation is dependent on an alteration to a restricted byway and mitigation of highways impact along Lowfield Road. - 7.10.8 Developers will be required to demonstrate that there is adequate water supply capacity and wastewater capacity both on and off the site to serve the development and that it would not lead to problems for existing or new users.
-In some circumstances it may be necessary for developers to fund studies to ascertain whether the proposed development will lead to overloading of existing water and wastewater infrastructure. - 7.10.9 Engagement with the local community indicates that local service infrastructure is in need of investment to cater for increased and changing demands that are placed upon it notably leisure, health and education facilities.
-The Dolphins Hall, for example, requires investment as a community hub.
+The delivery of this allocation is dependent on an alteration to a restricted byway and mitigation of highways impact along Lowfield Road. (') - 7.10.8 Developers will be required to demonstrate that there is adequate water supply capacity and wastewater capacity both on and off the site to serve the development and that it would not lead to problems for existing or new users.
+In some circumstances it may be necessary for developers to fund studies to ascertain whether the proposed development will lead to overloading of existing water and wastewater infrastructure.